kareemelbadry/gaiamock/README.md

 - **David W. Hogg** (MPIA)

 ## license:
 Copyright 2025 the author.
-All rights reserved?
+All code here is released for re-use under the open-source *MIT License*.
+See the file `LICENSE` for details.

 ## installation:
 Try just doing